 Give back and volunteer to help restore the Chesapeake Bay and its rivers and streams with Chesapeake Bay Foundation.
 Opportunities for volunteer vacations exist all along the Bay, including Hampton Roads and other Virginia locations.

 Across the Rappahannock River from Irvington is Topping, Virginia, home of Merroir, a riverfront gourmet oyster tasting house featuring the farms of Rappahannock Oyster Company.
 The company also has locations in Richmond; Washington, DC; Charleston, SC, and even Los Angeles, CA!

-Nearby Urbanna is home to a much-anticipated annual Urbanna Oyster Festival, scheduled this year for November 5 & 6, 2021.
+Nearby Urbanna is home to a much-anticipated annual Urbanna Oyster Festival.
 Keep heading north and make a stop at another Chesapeake Bay Wine Trail, Caret Cellars.